 After years of courting General Motors and Renault, Fiat Chrysler Automobiles has finally found a willing – and suitable – partner to settle down and merge with in the form of the PSA Groupe.
 Could this courtship be the match made in heaven or destined to be on the highway to hell?

-On the balance sheet at least, FCA’s hopes the 50-50 merger with the PSA giant will create the fourth-largest automaker in the world by annual sales, with a combined sales of 8.7 million cars from FCA’s Fiat, Maserati, Alfa Romeo, Lancia, Chrysler, Jeep, Ram, and Dodge, alongside PSA’s Peugeot, Citroen, DS, and Vauxhall-Opel operations.
+On the balance sheet at least, FCA’s hopes the 50-50 merger with the PSA giant will create the fourth-largest automaker in the world by annual sales.
+The combination of FCA’s Fiat, Maserati, Alfa Romeo, Lancia, Chrysler, Jeep, Ram, and Dodge brands with PSA’s Peugeot, Citroen, DS, and Vauxhall-Opel operations with result in a combined sales of 8.7 million cars.

 With their massive production capacity and sheer variety of vehicle platforms and powertrains, the two companies hope to achieve 3.7 billion euros in savings through product synergies and shared development over four years without axing any existing plants.
 On paper, at least the deal sounds like the sort of partnership that the late-Sergio Marchionne would have approved of.